twobombs/thereminq/README.md

 - SimulaQron - Qbit Networking stack > https://github.com/SoftwareQuTech/SimulaQron
 - PennyLane - ProjectQ plugin > https://github.com/XanaduAI/pennylane-pq
 - Elastic Search/Lucene Interface for data interconnect

+Images can be run independantly but are made to work with the vQbit infrastructure HELM repo at https://github.com/twobombs/helm

 Build on top of the CUDA-CLuster stack, an addition to deploy-nvidia-docker
 - WebVNC, CUDA 11.0+ & OpenCL 1.2+ with NV, AMD & Intel HW support